TGRNet: A Table Graph Reconstruction Network for Table Structure Recognition: Related Work

 \subsection{Cell Detection and Segmentation}

 Inspired by recent work on semantic segmentation and object detection, some researchers utilized deep learning techniques to detect table cells.
 DeepDeSRT~\cite{schreiber2017deepdesrt} is a 2-fold system that applies Faster RCNN~\cite{Ren2015} and FCN~\cite{long2015fully} for both table detection and row/column segmentation.
 Paliwal \emph{et al.}~\cite{paliwal2019tablenet} proposed an end-to-end deep model with one encoder and two decoders for both table and column segmentation.
-In~\cite{khan2019table,siddiqui2019rethinking, tensmeyer2019deep}, they classify an entire row or column into the cell or non-cell categories instead of the pixel-wise classification.
+In~\cite{khan2019table,siddiqui2019rethinking,tensmeyer2019deep}, they classify an entire row or column into the cell or non-cell categories instead of the pixel-wise classification.
 Siddiqui \emph{et al.}~\cite{siddiqui2019deeptabstr} treated the row/column identification as an object detection problem.
 Prasad \emph{et al.}~\cite{prasad2020cascadetabnet} used a cascade architecture for both table detection and cell segmentation.

-These work well explore deep vision methods for the detection and segmentation of rows, columns, and cells.
-However, they consider only the cell spatial location and ignore the cell logical location.
+These work well explore deep vision methods for the cell spatial location detection, while ignore the cell logical location.